OpenChannelSSD/liblightnvm/readme.md

 to target them.

 ### Management API

+liblightnvm's management API enables applications to easily create and remove LightNVM targets, and query device, media, and target information.
+The structures sent in the ioctls used to communicate with LightNVM are directly exposed in the API to enable flexibility.

 - *int nvm_get_info(struct nvm_ioctl_info *);*
 - *int nvm_get_devices(struct nvm_ioctl_get_devices *);*
 - *int nvm_create_target(struct nvm_ioctl_tgt_create *);*